phunkyg/ReaControl24/README.md

 pip install -r requirements.txt -U
 ```

-When complete, to run the daemon, rather than using 'sudo', use an 'Administrator command prompt' and omit the sudo
+When complete, to run the daemon, rather than using 'sudo', use an 'Administrator command prompt' and omit the sudo from the command line.
-When supplying a network name, either the name or the GUID will work.
-If you are struggling to find the right value, use the --help command line switch and the program will list them for you.
+When supplying a network name, either the name (as it appears in the Windows network control panel settings) or the GUID will work.
+If you are struggling to find the right value, use the -n command line switch with a junk/bad value and the program will fail, but will list all your network adapter GUID and Names for you.

 ## Getting Started